Presented by video streaming starting on March 27 & 28, 2020

 Past Conference offered online:

-- Video streaming of all 25 – 30 lectures starts on or around March 27 and can be viewed any time for 14 days for the same number of CE credits already approved.
-Choose when to watch on your own schedule!
+- Video streaming of all 25 – 30 lectures started on March 27 and could be viewed any time for 14 days for the same number of CE credits already approved.
+Attendees chose when to watch on their own schedules!
 Registration is now closed.
-Contact us for attendee information if you are registered.

 - The pre-conference intensive and panel discussion were presented by live video stream with questions from the audience.
-They were recorded for later viewing for those who could not attend in person.
+Recordings of these sessions are available in video and audio.

-- NEW!
-Added just as the conference began: Targeting COVID-19 Utilizing Unitive Medicine – Botanical, Nutritional, Dietary and Lifestyle Considerations with Donald Yance, RH (AHG) Soon to be available on audio and video.
+- Special lecture session on Targeting COVID-19 Utilizing Unitive Medicine – Botanical, Nutritional, Dietary and Lifestyle Considerations with Donald Yance, RH (AHG)

-- Participants also receive a set of audio downloads and the digital lecture notes book.
+- Participants also received a set of audio downloads and the digital lecture notes book.

 - Continuing Education: Applications approved for naturopathic physicians (CA, OR and AZ) and acupuncturists.
 See below for continuing education details.